New

 • Executives typically want the executive summary and top-line recommendations.
 Keep it brief and focus on business impact.

-• Product managers want themes, recommendations, and supporting evidence to inform their roadmap.
+• Product managers want themes, recommendations, charts, and supporting evidence to inform their roadmap.

 • Designers benefit from specific quotes and pain points that inform design decisions.